Erythromycin

-Erythromycin is an antibiotic used for the treatment of a number of bacterial infections.
+Erythromycin (sometimes abbreviated ETM in reports) is an antibiotic used for the treatment of a number of bacterial infections.
 This includes respiratory tract infections, skin infections, chlamydia infections, pelvic inflammatory disease, and syphilis.
-It may also be used during pregnancy to prevent Group B streptococcal infection in the newborn, as well as to improve delayed stomach emptying.
+It may also be used during pregnancy to prevent Group B streptococcal infection in the newborn, and to improve delayed stomach emptying.
 It can be given intravenously and by mouth.
 An eye ointment is routinely recommended after delivery to prevent eye infections in the newborn.

 Common side effects include abdominal cramps, vomiting, and diarrhea.
-More serious side effects may include Clostridium difficile colitis, liver problems, prolonged QT, and allergic reactions.
+More serious side effects may include Clostridioides difficile colitis, liver problems, prolonged QT, and allergic reactions.
 It is generally safe in those who are allergic to penicillin.
 Erythromycin also appears to be safe to use during pregnancy.
 While generally regarded as safe during breastfeeding, its use by the mother during the first two weeks of life may increase the risk of pyloric stenosis in the baby.
 This risk also applies if taken directly by the baby during this age.
 It is in the macrolide family of antibiotics and works by decreasing bacterial protein production.